malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

   happen to have similar timescales with no connection between them,
 3. correlation, where the regions of large rotational motions are also the regions of large translational motions, and
-4. coupling, where rotations are required for translations to occur.
+4. Coupling, where rotations are required for translations to occur.

 As we go from 1 to 4,
 the requirements for establishing these become more stringent.